Skip to content

 Social Housing Regulation

 Council and other social housing is regulated by the Regulator of Social Housing (RSH).
-This is an independent, non-departmental public body, sponsored by the Department for Levelling Up, Housing and Communities.
-They regulate registered providers of social housing to promote a 'viable, efficient and well-governed social housing sector able to deliver and maintain homes of appropriate quality that meet a range of needs.
+This is an independent, non-departmental public body, sponsored by the Ministry of Housing, Communities & Local Government.
+They regulate registered providers of social housing to promote a 'viable, efficient and well-governed social housing sector able to deliver and maintain homes of appropriate quality that meet a range of needs'.
 Read more at: Regulating the standards.

 The current approach is one of co-regulation, with Board members and councillors being responsible for ensuring that housing providers are being managed effectively and meeting regulatory requirements.
 Landlords and providers must also support tenants to shape and scrutinise service delivery.
 This includes ensuring they have the information and opportunities to hold boards and councillors to account.